braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

 ![picture][8]{: style="margin-top:10px;"}

 ## Currents Event
-Any inbound SMS event can be sent as a Currents event through the SMS InboundRecieved event.
-Reach out to your account manager to learn more.
+Any inbound SMS event can be sent as a Currents [event]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events/) through the SMS InboundRecieved event.
+To get this feature flipped on so you can enable it within your own currents integration, reach out to your account manager.
+Please note that inbound messages are truncated past 1600 characters.

+![picture][9]{: style="max-width:80%;"}

 [1]: {% image_buster /assets/img/sms/sms_channel.png %}
 [2]: {% image_buster /assets/img/sms/sms_keywords.png %}